Where do Leadbeater’s Possums live?

 What predators does the Leadbeater’s Possum have?

-Leadbeater’s Possum remains have been found in old (200 – 500 years) Sooty Owl pellets excavated in Gippsland.
+Leadbeater’s Possum remains have been found in sub-fossil deposits (200 – 500 years) of Sooty Owl pellets excavated in Gippsland.
 Now there are so few Leadbeater’s Possums left, it is unlikely they are often caught and eaten.
 There are certainly not sufficient to maintain a population of predators.

 The most common predator for Leadbeater’s Possums would be the largest South-Eastern Australian Owl the Powerful Owl – Ninox strenua.
 Other smaller owls such as Southern Boobook – Ninox novaeseelandiae, Barking Owl – Ninox connivens or Sooty Owl – Tyto tenebricosa could predate on Leadbeater’s Possums, particularly juveniles, if the opportunity arose.